analysiscenter/batchflow/doc/index.md

 `n_epochs` - number of iterations around the whole index.
 If `None`, then you will get an infinite sequence of batches.
 Default value - 1.

-`drop_last` - whether to skip the last batch if it has fewer items (for instance, if an index contains 10 items and the batch size is 3, then there will 3 batches of 3 items and the last batch with just 1 item).
+`drop_last` - whether to skip the last batch if it has fewer items (for instance, if an index contains 10 items and the batch size is 3, then there will 3 batches of 3 items and the 4th batch with just 1 item.
+The last batch will be skipped if `drop_last=True`).

 Returns:
 an instance of DatasetIndex holding a subset of the original index